Polymer/polymer/PRIMER.md

 <a name="x-styling-limitations"></a>
 ### Custom Properties Shim - Limitations and API details

-Cross-platform support for custom properties is provided in Polymer by a Javascript library that approximates the capabilities of the CSS Variables specification  *for the specific use case of theming custom elements*, while also extending it to add the mixin capability described above.  **It is important to note that this is not a full polyfill**, as doing so would be prohibitively expensive; rather this is a shim that is inspired by that specification and trades off aspects of the full dynamism possible in CSS with practicality and performance.
+Cross-platform support for custom properties is provided in Polymer by a Javascript library that approximates the capabilities of the CSS Variables specification  *for the specific use case of theming custom elements*, while also extending it to add the capability to mixin property sets to rules as described above.  **It is important to note that this is not a full polyfill**, as doing so would be prohibitively expensive; rather this is a shim that is inspired by that specification and trades off aspects of the full dynamism possible in CSS with practicality and performance.

 Below are current limitations of this system.
 Improvements to performance and dynamism will continue to be explored.